dakarie/MIST-4610-Group-7-Project/README.md

      ```

 3. **Query 3:**
-   - **Description:** Lists customers who made orders while promotions were active.
+   - **Description:**  Customers Who Spent More Than the Average Across All Orders
-   - **Justification:** Assesses promotional effectiveness and tracks customer engagement with campaigns.
+   - **Justification:** Identifies high-value customers for loyalty programs or marketing
    - **SQL Code:**
     ```sql
      SELECT